Maximilianos/maxpanas.com/notes.md

 ## Cache

-- consolidate cache handling between frontend server and content api server
+- DONE! - consolidate cache handling between frontend server and content api server
 - promisify redis cache client and use async/await for better readability
 - add authentication when interfacing with Redis Server
 - add testing for Lua script - based on: